Bolivia cuts ties with Venezuela, orders Cuban doctors to leave | DW | 15.11.2019

 The Constitutional Court has backed Anez's claim that she didn't need to be confirmed by Congress, a body controlled by Morales' Movement Toward Socialism party.

-The interim government is seeking to strike a deal with the Movement for Socialism to hold new elections to end the crisis.
+The interim government is seeking to strike a deal with the Movement Toward Socialism to hold new elections to end the crisis.

 cw/sms (AFP, AP, Reuters)